Ongoing Projects

 We investigate the potential of human umbilical cord tissue-derived stromal/stem cells as a cell graft in perinatal brain injury using various in vitro and in vivo models.
 Noninvasive protocols, like the intranasal application, have been successfully evaluated by the group.
 Standardized sensorimotor behavioral tests show stem cell transplantations’ effects on brain function.
 Our specific interest is in the mechanisms leading to the injury and to neuroregeneration in order to develop an optimal therapy for perinatal brain injury.

-Characterization of extracellular vesicles derived from human umbilical cord mesenchymal stromal cells
+Characterization of extracellular vesicles derived from human umbilical cord mesenchymal stem cells

 Extracellular vesicles (EV) are small vesicles secreted by the cells and contain proteins, lipids, and nucleic acids, which they transfer from cell to cell.
 Extracellular vesicles show therapeutic effects that reflect the characteristics of their cells of origin.
 The administration of extracellular vesicles derived from mesenchymal stromal/stem cells (MSC-EV) has been shown to promote neuroregeneration in various disease models.
 Their cargo, specifically micro RNAs (miRNAs), has increased interest in their regulatory functions in brain development and neurological disorders.
 In animal models of neurodegenerative disorders, the administrations of MSC-EVs contributed to neural repair and functional recovery.

 EV derived from perinatal MSC contain a molecular cargo, including miRNAs, that interferes with pathways involved in hypoxia/ischemia and inflammation, leading to the attenuation of neurodegenerative diseases such as perinatal white matter disease.
 We are focusing on small EVs (sEVs) derived from the umbilical cord’s matrix (Wharton’s jelly, WJ) and characterize their cargo, esp. the miRNAs and proteins.
 Differential expression (DE) of disease-related genes, proteins and miRNAs are analyzed in our preterm neonatal models to confirm disease-specific targets and pathways involved in the pathophysiology.
 Loss- and gain-of-function studies serve as proof-of-principle for the mechanisms of action in the neonatal brain injury disease models for the molecules found to be associated with the EV.
+Current work using a human iPSC-derived brain organoid model in our lab allows us to validate our rodent findings and further our understanding of the therapeutic mechanism of EVs in human cells.
 Understanding these mechanisms will help in the understanding of the disease and in developing new therapeutic strategies.

-Reactive astrocytes are a well-accepted hallmark of injury to the developing human brain, but their specific roles in the disease pathogenesis of perinatal brain injury remain unknown.
-Studies in the mature brain highlight the formation of molecularly distinct reactive astrocyte states with contrasting roles after injury, some capable of mediating brain repair and others with toxic functions.
-Deciphering the reactivity states of astrocytes in perinatal brain injury, the evolution of these states, and their roles in disease outcomes is an essential step towards enabling improved recovery of the injured prenatal brain.
+Reactive astrocytes are a well-accepted hallmark of injury to the developing human brain, but the specific role that these cells play in the disease pathogenesis of perinatal brain injury remains unknown.
+Studies in the injured mature brain highlight the formation of molecularly distinct reactive astrocyte states with contrasting roles after injury, some capable of mediating brain repair and others with toxic functions.
+Deciphering the molecular identity of astrocytes in perinatal brain injury, the evolution of these reactive states, and their roles in disease is an essential step towards developing targeted treatment strategies to ameliorate disease outcomes.